 Writing Prompt: Figure out what you would like the future of writing to look like.
 Now write a story about how we get there.

 This episode of Writing Excuses has been brought to you by Audible.

 Get an audiobook of your choice, free, with a 30-day trial.
 After the trial, your paid membership will begin at $14.95 per month.
 With your membership, you will receive one credit every month, good for any audiobook on Audible.

-This entry was posted on Sunday, December 30th, 2012 at 6:20 pm and is filed under Business, eBooks, Fantasy, Sci-fi, Season 7.
+This entry was posted on Sunday, December 30th, 2012 at 6:20 pm and is filed under Career and Lifestyle, Season 7, Theory and Technique.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.